 University of New Hampshire

-Venugopal, Rohit and Calder, Brian, "Hydrographic Data Processing on a Robust, Network-Coupled Parallel Cluster" (2012).
-Center for Coastal and Ocean Mapping.
+Venugopal, Rohit and Calder, Brian R., "Hydrographic Data Processing on a Robust, Network-Coupled Parallel Cluster" (2012).
+6th International Conference on High-Resolution Survey in Shallow Water.
 667.